 - Quoting (sending the cost of solving their problem)

 - Contracting (agreeing a financial transaction and a signature)

 - Deal Won (receiving money for the provision for your product/service)

-The naming of the stages is company dependent but what the above shows are the steps required to convert a stranger into a customer in the most simple way possible.
+The naming of the stages is company dependent, but the above shows the steps required to convert a stranger into a customer in the simplest way possible.
 You should look into what metrics you want to track and keep an eye on those.
-Perhaps 10 in total so 2 per stage otherwise it will be overload, and ensure you track the same 10, and don’t chop and change what you track because it will get very confusing.
+Perhaps 10 in total, so two per stage otherwise it will be overload.
+Ensure you track the same 10, and don’t chop and change what you track because it will get very confusing.